 We understand research as a contribution to the critique, reflection, and transformation of social injustices.
 This means that we see academic work itself as an important intervention in dominant discourses.
 The GRK will take an interdisciplinary approach to grasp the ways in which critical reflection might be understood as a constitutive component of social practices and their dynamics.
 The GRK wants to train young researchers by equipping them with novel perspectives on their disciplines and the requisite skills to present their work within the academy and also for a transdisciplinary outreach.

 In contrast to taught PhD programs, there is a low amount of coursework, and doctoral researchers are expected to actively take part in shaping the ideas and activities of the GRK.
 The research profile defined by the GRK provides a framework for the independent research projects undertaken by the doctoral researchers.
 GKRs also differ from individual PhD projects by creating a space for a group of doctoral researchers to work together and to profit from discussions and exchange with each other.
 While doctoral researchers are taken seriously as producers of knowledge, the GRK will ensure excellent supervision in order to enable each doctoral researcher to complete their degree within the three years of their funding.
-Each PhD student will be advised by two supervisors (either 2 PIs of the GRK, or 1 PI of the GRK and 1 international professor).
+Each PhD student will be advised by two supervisors (either 2 professors of the GRK, or 1 of the GRK's and 1 external professor).
 In addition, a range of qualification measures ensures the acquisition of academic and professional skills tailored to the specific profile of each doctoral researcher.

 Within the GKR 2638, doctoral researchers are offered staff positions (instead of scholarships) at one of the participating universities for a period of three years, post-doctoral researchers will be hired for a period of four and half years.
 The quality of the staff positions accords with the respective rates of German Public Service Fare (TV-L E13; Docs are at 65%, Post-Docs at 100% of the entire fares), thus ensuring health care and social security coverage.